T3sT3ro/SdfManipulator/README.md

 - [ ] Check out `noperspective` for generating ray directions out of a vertices in vertex shader (instead of fragment shader).
 [Check here for reference](https://stackoverflow.com/questions/59786805/wobble-in-volumetric-fixed-step-raymarching#59786805)
 - [ ] Fiz Z-test keyword based on [this response on unity discord](https://discord.com/channels/489222168727519232/497874081329184799/1007638427136700507) - basically [use this](https://docs.unity3d.com/Manual/SL-Stencil.html) i.e. `UnityEngine.Rendering.CompareFunction`
 - [ ] support dynamic node visitors
+- [ ] fallback evaluators for nodes that are not implemented

 # Important to remember while documenting